pbek/QOwnNotes/webpage/src/contributing/translation.md

    ![screenshot](/img/crowdin/screenshot-7.png)

-   In order to find all the identical expressions, search Crowdin and see all the occurences of one term
+   In order to find all the identical expressions, search Crowdin and see all the occurrences of one term

    Standardize all occurrences as good as you can, so that identical terms get identical translations.